athomasoriginal/clojurescript-30/12-check-multiple-checkboxes/README.md

            html-elements))
 ```

 That's better.
 We can now keep track of state using the `accumulator`.
-So we run our `anonymous function` or each item in our array and for each one, when it is done, we tell the next time this function runs, the state we left off at which was recorded in the `accumulator`.
+So we run our `anonymous function` or each item in our list and for each one, when it is done, we return what the state we left off at should look like when we run this function against the next item in the list.
 This has some interesting affects on our code.

 Consider that in the JS example, we can update `inBetween` on the spot.
 In CLJS example, the state is updated at the very end based on what we return.
 This means we cannot change the state in the middle of the anonymous function.
 The result is that we need to perform a few extra steps per `clause`.
 Which leads us to our next point:  Control Flow.